 Minecraft is developed by Mojang and is played by thousands of players worldwide.
 It started a while ago and has been successful since with support in Android and iOS along with its flagship PC application.
 It features an open world where players build items and buildings using raw materials.

 Minecraft not responding is nothing new and occurs to even the strongest PCs and laptops now and then.
 The issue is mostly not related to PC specifications.
 There are numerous settings and configurations which may cause the application not to work as required and cause bizarre problems like the one under discussion.

 What causes Minecraft to become Not Responsive?

-We looked at several user reports and after experimenting in our own computers by creating the exact same conditions, we concluded that there are several reasons why the game becomes unresponsive.
+We looked at several user reports and after experimenting with our own computers by creating the same conditions, we concluded that there are several reasons why the game becomes unresponsive.
 The game becomes unresponsive for several reasons and can stretch up to minutes and in some cases, indefinitely.

 - Incomplete/corrupt Minecraft Installation: There are also cases where the Minecraft installation is corrupt or incomplete.
 This might occur if the version was not updated properly or you moved the game manually to another directory.

 - Outdated Minecraft: Minecraft releases updates now and then to introduce new features and resolve errors and bugs.
 If you have an outdated version, Minecraft might refuse to launch and become unresponsive.

 - Mods: If you are running Minecraft with mods, it is recommended that you disable them and try launching the game again.
 Mods change the behavior of the game by improving the texture.

 - Video drivers: Video drivers are another known cause because of which the issue occurs.
 If the video drivers are outdated or incomplete, the game will not be able to launch and will go into an unresponsive state.